mercadolibre/payment-methods-component/README.md

 MercadoPago Payment Methods Logos, Sprites and CSS sorted by countries and sizes.

-So far, this is a really really early draft.

 ## Usage

 For default size logos, just copy the css file for each country (you'll find them inside the `dist` folder) into your project and add them to your css bundles in your project.